garrettwrong/cuTWED/README.md

 Once you have the CUDA C library readied, we can use `pip` for the python bindings.

 ```
-pip install cuTWED
+pip install .
 ```

-If you are a developer you might prefer pip use your local checkout instead.
+If you are a developer you might prefer pip install in local editable mode instead.
 ```
 pip install -e .
 ```